-Both Tianying Jiuzhou and Yifeng Lianhe are currently operating online games businesses.
+Tianying Jiuzhou is currently operating our online games business.
 Tianying Jiuzhou also provides Internet music products on our website.
 As of the date of this annual report, Tianying Jiuzhou has been granted the Online Culture Operating Permit with a permitted scope including the operation of online music, art and entertainment products, online game products (including virtual currencies for online games), art products, play performance, animation products and organization of exhibition or race of the online cultural products.
 Tianying Jiuzhou has also obtained an Internet Publication License from GAPPRFT with respect to books and periodicals published on the Internet, including the mobile Internet, and online and mobile games.
 Yifeng Lianhe, which generates a small amount of our online game service revenues, is in the process of applying for an Internet Publication License.
 For more information regarding regulatory risks of our online games business, see "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-If we fail to obtain or maintain all applicable permits and approvals, or fail to comply with PRC regulations, relating to online games, our ability to conduct our online game business and certain other businesses could be affected and we could be subject to penalties and other administrative sanctions."